YoungMW/infiltratetheufo/README.md

   <a name="restartgame"></a>
 ## 10. Restart Game

-<p>The Restart Game function, restartgame() will be called when the Player invokes the Win/Lose scenarios.
-All the basic blocks of the game will reset into its original position, allower the Player to have a go at the game again.</p>
+<p>The Restart Game function, restartgame() will be called when the Player invokes the Win/Lose scenarios or selects a new player to take over.
+All the basic blocks of the game will reset into its original position, allowing the Player to have a go at the game again while setting new values to the Global variables.</p>

 ```
 function restartGame() {